AniMoure/ruby-oop-inheritance/readme.md

 <details>
   <summary><strong>What does `self` mean in Ruby?</strong></summary>

-  > It contains the current instance of an object.
+  > If it occurs as part of a class method (like below), it refers to the class.
+If it occurs **inside** of an instance method, it refers to an instance of that class.

 </details>